Gamebot2/Youtube-Playlist-Sorter/README.md

 # YouTube Playlist Sorter

+(This project was entirely vibe-coded, just for fun)

 A React + Flask application that allows you to view and manage YouTube playlists.

 ## Prerequisites